sowd/minimal-hand/README.md

 This is a slightly-modified version of [minimal-hand](https://github.com/CalciferZh/minimal-hand) repository.

-+ Accepts omvie file rather than webcam input.
++ Accepts movie file rather than webcam input.
 + Outputs csv file.
 + Disables opening windows by default.